The Gospel Is Not Being Preached in America Today

 In addition, it is very important to understand that true Christian preaching is not just the bare communication of truth, as in a science lecture at a university.
 Many biblical truths can be communicated through many means, even directly from the Bible, and yet the preaching may bear no fruit.
 This is because true Christian preaching is spiritually empowered and prophetic.
 Preaching can only truly be called Christian when it is performed by men anointed by God and infused with the Holy Spirit, and thereby made bold and effectual in their preaching.
 It bears much fruit because it has the blessing of God upon it and His power working through it.
 Men who are too cowardly to confront their congregations with unpleasant truths in a direct and convicting way are not men of God at all and it should not be expected that the Lord will bless the preaching of pusillanimous hypocrites with an increase, nor should we expect God to bring forth fruit in congregations where the ministers purposely avoid preaching in a confrontational way because they fearoffending men, and instead try to compensate for their infidelity by communicating truths in an oblique, fragmentary, or diluted manner, or through second-hand sources like catechisms which were made for instructing those already brought to repentance.
 Moreover, although God may choose to use such faithless men and their lesser means to occasionally bring a few to faith here and there, church elders and congregants who tolerate such weak and defective preaching, rather than working to correct it, must share in the blame for its unfaithfulness and cannot expect the blessing of God necessary to make it broadly efficacious, and thus there may be little or no harvest of souls and no fruit of the Spirit manifested in a congregation, despite the fact that much truth is being disseminated by various means.

-We must never forget that Christian truth is a spiritual thing wholly dependent on the action of God for its potency, and efforts to bring others to a knowledge of it by spiritually dead men who are faithless, cowardly, and hypocritical are likely to be in vain, because the power of God is not likely to be working through them.
+We must never forget that Christian truth is a spiritual thing wholly dependent on the action of God for its potency, and though there have been times when God has used such men in spite of themselves (Philippians 1:15-16), half-hearted efforts to bring others to a saving knowledge by spiritually dead men who are faithless, cowardly, and hypocritical are likely to be in vain, because the power of God is not likely to be working through them.

 Are you saying that today’s ministers do not know the true gospel?
 Are you claiming to be the only one, or one of only a very few, who knows it?